BushtalkRadio/BushtalkClient/README.md

 * **[Bushtalk client](https://flightsim.to/file/7898/bushtalk-radio-client-audio-tours-from-your-cockpit)** - The client is needed to upload your airplane location to our server.
 This is what allows us to automatically play the audio tour based on your in-game location.
 Drag and drop the folder into your Community folder.
 Once in the cockpit, press "TAB" to bring up the MSFS toolbar and log in with your account

-* **[Bushtalk Radio Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** (OPTIONAL) - This optional addon allows you to see all of the community POI markers in-game.
+* **[Bushtalk Radio Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** (OPTIONAL) - This optional addon allows you to see all of the community POI markers in-game and LittleNavMap.
 This file will be **updated monthly** to include all of the landmarks and POIs submitted on the Bushtalk Radio website so if your submissions are mission then wait for next month's update

 ## How to use